Only about 2% of Americans reach the goal of 4,700 mg of potassium a day.

 1. Baked Potatoes

 Baked potatoes with the skins have about 926 mg of potassium, making up approximately 26% of your daily intake.
-Baked potatoes, when prepared correctly without globs of butter, sour cream, and salt, can provide a healthy, filling side and are a very good source of potassium.
+When prepared correctly without globs of butter, sour cream, and salt, baked potatoes can provide a healthy, filling side and are a very good source of potassium.

 Additionally, they are high in vitamin c and fiber, which helps your immune system and keeps your digestive system on track.